Here are the top 10 Black Panther Facts For Kids which will provide you with a brief overview of this awesome cat.

-- Black panthers of both species have their specific spotted marking beside having excessively pigmented coats.
+- Black panthers of both species have their specific spotted marking besides having excessively pigmented coats.

-- They are the black morphs of their own species and do not form any separate species.
+- They are the black morphs of their species and do not form any separate species.

 - Their black color is due to genetics.
 The genetic allele that causes melanism (black pigmentation) is dominant in jaguars and recessive in leopards.

 - Black panthers are less common than their normal counterparts.
 They are estimated to be only 11% of the leopard population and only 6% of the South American jaguar population.

 - Black variant forms are also found in tigers, however, they are extremely rare as compared to leopards and jaguars.

 What Does Black Panther Mean – Black Panther Meaning

 - Black Panther means melanistic (black-pigmented) big cat.

 - This term is especially used for pigmented leopards and jaguars.